Deputy premier (Canada)

 In Canada, a deputy premier is the deputy head of government of a province or territory.
-As of March 2025, every province and territory has a deputy premier in office.
+As of April 2026, eleven of thirteen provinces and territories have a deputy premier in office.

 As the prime minister–premier distinction does not exist in French, the federal and provincial deputy first ministers are styled as vice-premier ministre (masculine) or vice-première ministre (feminine).